-At times when the scope of the project is unclear, it is difficult for the project manager to manage, control and thus create positive results.
+At times when the scope of the project is unclear, it is difficult for the project manager to manage, control, and thus create positive results.
 Unclear goals or project scope can also lead to confusion, which can be an added challenge for a project manager.

 Solution: A skilled project manager knows how to evaluate and assess change requests, implement approved changes and then communicate impacts with stakeholders.
-He would instantly document the change, validate, assess its impacts, find an alternate solution and have the change request approved before implementing the solution.
+He would instantly document the change, validate, assess its impacts, find an alternate solution, and have the change request approved before implementing the solution.
 An experienced PM will plan the project, do proactive risk and quality management throughout, and not just react to changes.

 Project management is an extensive field, is not just about task management, and schedules.
 The ideal situation is when you relate to each member of the team and regularly remain in touch with them.
-By working closely with your team and putting little efforts, not only will you save yourself from potential problems, you will also gain the team’s trust, and eventually their effort in the project will increase.
+By working closely with your team and putting in little effort, not only will you save yourself from potential problems, but you will also gain the team’s trust, and eventually their effort in the project will increase.

 About the author